About us

 A year later in August 1975, I opened a third branch of Rock On Records in partnership with Barry Appleby at no 3 Kentish Town Road, right next to Camden Town Tube Station.
 The opening party was attended by many well known journalists & musicians including the Flamin’ Groovies and their manager Greg Shaw whose fanzine ‘Who Put The Bomp’ was hugely popular among record buyers.
 By this time Roger and I were making the initial moves to release our first record on Chiswick Records, which in due course morphed into the Ace Records group of labels.

-During the first 2 years of Chiswick Records we managed to release over 40 records including several LPs and we scored a top twenty hit with Radio Stars’ ‘Nervous Wreck’.
+During the first 2 years of Chiswick Records we managed to release over 40 records including several LPs and we even scored a top twenty hit with Radio Stars’ ‘Nervous Wreck’.
 This meant that Roger was spending more and more time working on the label, while still managing the stall at Soho, which by now had tripled in size and had acquired a couple of assistants Stan Brennan & Phil Gaston.

 Barry was taking care of business at Rock On Camden with help from myself and several assistants including Trevor Churchill.
 Trevor had previously worked at EMI, Motown and Rolling Stones records and I soon recruited him as a third partner in Chiswick Records.